 A panoramic dental x-ray will help check the amount of bone available to determine whether bone grafting is necessary for the implant placement.

-A crown is a prosthetic tooth that is placed on top of an implant to cap a damaged tooth and provide a tooth-like shape.
+A crown is a prosthetic tooth that is placed on top of an implant to provide a tooth-like shape.
+Crowns can also be placed on top of a damaged tooth in order to strengthen it and requires filing down the natural tooth and cementing the crown in place.
 Crowns are custom-made and fitted to match the other natural teeth in color, size, and shape.

 The All-on-Four dental implant is a technique that involves a full-arch rehabilitation where all the teeth are supported by 4 implants.
 It consists of placing 4 implants (supporting 10 to 14 custom-made crowns), either in the maxilla, the mandible, or both.